• Skip to main content

 Home Market Research

-What is Gap Analysis: Definition, Method, and Template
+What is Gap Analysis: Definition, Steps & Examples

-An organization needs to make the best use of its resources, money, and technology to reach its full potential.
-A gap analysis can help in this situation.
+An organization must use its resources, money, and technology to reach its full potential.
+A Gap Analysis can help in this situation.

 8. Conclusion

 The term “gap” refers to the space between “where we are” (the present state) and where “we want to be” (the target state).
 Gap analysis assesses the differences between the actual and expected performance in an organization or a business.
-It can also be called a need analysis, need assessment, or need-gap analysis.
+A gap analysis can also be called a need analysis, need assessment, or need-gap analysis.

 In the 1980s, gap analyses were often used together with duration analyses.
-It is harder to use and less common than a duration analysis, but it can still be used to determine how exposed you are to different changes in the term structure.
+A gap analysis is harder to use and less common than a duration analysis, but it can still be used to determine how exposed you are to different changes in the term structure.

-Consider hypothetically, as an organization, and you have manufactured product A. This product has reached the target audience in the market.
+Hypothetically, consider that you have manufactured product A as an organization.
+This product has reached the target audience in the market.
 Product A has all the qualities to excel in the market, including the right features, pricing margin, and demand.
 Yet the product didn’t perform well in the market for some reason.

 Gap analysis can be performed on: